1811-Labs-LLC/Landing-Pages-by-BuilderKit.ai/README.md

 ## Introduction

 Landing Pages by BuilderKit.ai is a Next.js based boilerplate that comes with 10 different landing pages designed to accelerate the development of your saas applications.
+Get all the 10 Landing Pages with Editable Figma Files [here](https://1811labs.gumroad.com/l/saaslandingpagesbybuilderkitai).

 <a href="https://builderkit.ai" target="_blank" rel="noopener">
   <picture>